REHABILITATION SUPPORT WORKERS (RSW):

 Our RSW’s provide the support where it is needed and in the environment which is necessary for a goal to be achieved.
 This includes home, school, work or in a hospital setting.
 Traditional support occurs hands-on with a client, face-to-face working collaboratively.

-We also have a number of clients both past and present where support has been delivered virtually, using Face Time, Skype, text messaging and email for cues and reminders that are goal specific.
+We also have a number of clients both past and present where support has been delivered virtually, for cues and reminders that are goal specific.
 Some clients cannot schedule their own appointments and do not have daily support to facilitate doing so.
 We are able to assist by inputting appointment dates into a client or caregiver’s online calendar without having to be physically present.
 This supports a client’s needs in real time while eliminating frustration and travel costs.

 What does an RSW specifically work on with clients?